5hubham5ingh/js-util/README.md

 It brings the simplicity and readability of a modern scripting language over cryptic and numerous syntax for different tools like awk, sed, jq, etc to your commands.

-> "Everything that can be done in JavaScript will be done in JavaScript."
->
-> &mdash; Jeff Atwood

 ## Features

 *   **Seamless JS Execution:** Run JavaScript code directly from your terminal.